soojlee0106/Pocket-Flick/README.md

-# Movie-recommender
+# Pocket-Flick 📽️

-ML program that provides movie recommendations, based on ratings.
+ML program that provides movie recommendations, based on plots.